HomeLatest NewsIndustryTech sector’s first casualty comes to surface as Tech Mahindra slashes CEO’s pay by 33%

 Register Now →

-Meanwhile, experts believe that part of the decline would be due to the company’s top management decision in the first quarter of last year to not take their bonus/ variable pay as part of an effort to deal with the financial impact of the Covid-19 outbreak.
+Meanwhile, experts believe that part of the decline would be due to the company’s top management decision in the first quarter of last year to not take their bonus/ variable pay as part of an effort to deal with the financial impact of the Covid-19 pandemic outbreak.

 Significant differences often arise from year to year on account of changes in stock vesting schedules.